Lakhimpur Kheri district: Education

 According to the 2011 census, Lakhimpur Kheri district had a literacy rate of 60.56% up from 48.39% in 2001, male and female literacy were 69.57% and 50.42% respectively.
 In the 2001 census, same figures stood at 59.50% and 35.38% in Kheri District.
 Total literate in the district were 2,034,044 of which male and female were 1,237,157 and 796,887 respectively.
 The growth of literacy in the last decade of the twentieth century was particularly remarkable with special emphasis on the eradication of illiteracy.

 Lakhimpur kheri is having many Schools, Colleges and Institutions here which are contributed a lot in literacy in last two decades.
-The Schools like Don bosco school, Pt. deen dayal Upadhyay inter college and some Hindi medium schools like Saraswati Vidya mandir, Arya Kanya inter College and Institute like British Foundation are continuously contributing towards the literacy of the district.
+The Schools like Don bosco school, Pt. deen dayal Upadhyay inter college, Soniya International School and some Hindi medium schools like Saraswati Vidya mandir, Arya Kanya inter College and Institute like British Foundation are continuously contributing towards the literacy of the district.